-This report provides an overview of Croatia’s fixed-line market, covering regulatory developments, infrastructure and the financial and operating performance of the main operators.
+This report provides an overview of Croatia’s fixed-line market, covering regulatory developments, infrastructure, and the financial and operating performance of the main operators.
 The report also covers the mobile voice and data markets, including statistics on service providers, and an assessment of network developments and deployed technologies.
-In addition, the report reviews the fixed and fixed wireless broadband segment, including statistics and subscriber forecasts to 2024.
+In addition, the report reviews the fixed and fixed wireless broadband segment, including statistics and subscriber forecasts.